runirudh/image_depth_training/README.md

 This is a **_Multi-Output_ Regression problem** where we make **multiple predictions**, namely **predicting the 9216 pixels** of the output depth matrix (image).

+### Convolution
-**Convolution** is done on the RGB input matrix to yield **convoluted matrix to make predictions** ->
+We convolute the RGB input matrix to yield **convoluted matrix to make predictions ->**

-  This new matrix drastically reduces the feature space from (3* 96* 96) = 27648 to 96 features.
+  This drastically reduces the feature space from 27648 (3x96x96) to 96 features.

   Training depth on this matrix, allows us better run times and better learning.

 **Note** ->

-      It is presumed that the model violates iid assumptions, since adjacent pixels are likely to be

-      related and not independent.
+      It is presumed that the model violates iid assumptions on which we usually base our regression model, since adjacent pixels are likely to be related and not independent.

       While a Generalized model might be the right choice here,

-      due to time/ knowledge constraints, simple models are fitted & tested by changing hyperparameters.
+      due to time/ knowledge constraints, simple models are fitted & tested

+      by changing hyperparameters.

-      Residuals are printed out for the best predictive models to see variance of residuals
+      Residuals are printed out for the best predictive models to see variance of residuals and

-      and if any patterns exist, as when iid assumptions are not met, the results are often erroneous.
+      if any patterns exist, as when iid assumptions are not met, the results are often erroneous.

 **Test metric for model is Mean Squared error**